chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 such as "raw" and "final".
 This imposes some requirements on data of all assay types:

 *   Anndata provides a [raw](https://anndata.readthedocs.io/en/latest/anndata.AnnData.raw.html#anndata.AnnData.raw) attribute.
-If a raw matrix is required for an assay type, it SHOULD be stored in `AnnData.raw`, but it MAY be instead stored in `AnnData.layers["raw"]`.
+If a raw matrix is required for an assay type, it SHOULD be stored in `AnnData.raw`, but MAY be stored in `AnnData.layers["raw"]`.
 *   AnnData requires that matrix layers MUST have the same dimension, so raw count matrices MUST include the same cells and genes as the final.
-Because it is impractical to retain all barcodes in raw and final matrices, we require that cells be filtered from both.
-By contrast, those wishing to reuse datasets require access to raw gene expression values, so we require that genes are present in both datasets.
+Because it is impractical to retain all barcodes in raw and final matrices, cells MUST be filtered from both.
+By contrast, those wishing to reuse datasets require access to raw gene expression values, so genes MUST be present in both datasets.
 Summarizing, any cell barcodes that are removed from the data MUST be filtered from both raw and final matrices.
     By contrast, genes MUST NOT be filtered from the raw matrix.
 Any genes that publishers wish to filter from the final matrix MAY have their values replaced by np.nan, which will mask them from exploration.